alexberriman/rest-api-design/README.md

 ## Introduction

-Over the years I've both written and interfaced with hundreds of APIs.
-Some have been great - a lot, however have not.
+Over the years I've both written and interfaced with a lot of APIs.
+Some have been great, some have not.
 One of the great things about REST is that it's flexible.
-While there are certain community conventions and best practices in place, ultimately it allows you to design APIs however you want.
-With great power though comes great responsibility 🕷.
-Unfortunately, this flexibility often gives rise to poorly designed, inconsistent APIs that are frustrating to interface with.
+While there are certain community conventions and best practices in place, it ultimately allows you to design an API however you want.
+Unfortunately, this flexibility can also often gives rise to poorly designed, ill-thought out APIs that can be incredibly difficult and frustrating to consume.

-The purpose of this repository is to document what I consider to be my dream API.
-That is, an API that I, as a software engineer would love to consume.
+The purpose of this repository is to document what I consider to be a great REST API.
+That is, an API that I, as a software engineer would love to consume and integrate with.

-Before reading on, I want to throw out a quick disclamer.
-I obviously don't think there's a single _best_ way to design APIs.
+Before reading on, I want to throw out a quick disclamer: I obviously don't think there's a single _best_ way to design APIs.
 My views have evolved over time and I expect them to continue to do so.
 I don't expect everyone to agree on everything.
 Feel free to pick and choose different parts of this guide if you find them useful.
-Better yet, if there's something you disagree with or areas of improvement you see, please raise an issue and let's discuss it.
+Better yet, if there's something you disagree with or areas of improvement you see, please feel free raise an issue or a PR with suggested changes.

 <div align="right"><a href="#top">Back to top</a></div>